SC Awards Meet the Judges 2024

 Gary Long

-Gary D. Long, CISA, CISSP is an information security professional with over 25 years of combined US and global experience working in the public and private sector in information security consulting, sales, and management.
-Gary has served in Information Security leadership roles at Golder Associates and Cerner Corporation, and Principal at several information security consulting firms, as well as an enterprise sales team member for many major vendors including Check Point and Cisco.
-Gary is a Senior Member of the Information Systems Security Association (ISSA), and a Platinum Member of the Information Systems Audit and Control Association (ISACA).
+Gary D. Long, CISA, CISSP, has 30 years of combined U.S. and global experience working in the public and private sectors in consulting, sales and management.
+He has served in leadership roles at Golder Associates and Cerner Corporation and as a principal at several information security consulting firms, and he has been an enterprise sales team member for Check Point and Cisco.
+Long is a senior member of the Information Systems Security Association and a platinum member of the Information Systems Audit and Control Association.

 Jacob Lorz